jefftruejones/moto-backened/README.md

 > More detailed validation and error messaging

 > Better HTTP status codes for the responses - as it stands, most of them are 200 or 400.
 In the future, I would make it so that they correspond specifically to the type of HTTP request.

+> Add Swagger docs with a library like Express-Swagger-Generator